Code-Institute-Submissions/Knasten-shoot-them/README.md

 # Testing

-* I have tested responsiveness in Chrome Devtools down to 982px and it works fine.
+* Tested this site using responsiveness tools.
+* Tested to work on phones, tablets and PC's
+* Tested on phone (OnePlus 7 Pro) everything worked and looked neat.
 * Page was tested in several different browsers including chrome, firefox and Microsoft Edge.
 * I have manually tested that..
     * you can only start one game at a time
-    * If a game has ended you are able to start a new one.
+    * if a game has ended you are able to start a new one.
-    * Number of targets should always coincide with actual targets on screen.
+    * number of targets should always coincide with actual targets on screen.
-*
+    * targets do not appear outside of gamewindow
+    * when target is hit score increases
+    * timer is working and counting down
+    * when timer reaches 0 game ends.
+    * Upon starting game start button is disabled and stop button enabled
+    * Upon ending game start button is enabled and stop button disabled

 # Bugs
 * Upon deploying the website I noticed that script and stylesheet was not being loaded as intended.
 I soon realised it had to do with my pathways not being correct.
 After adding "./" to all pathways it is working.
 * No found bugs was left unfixed.
 * Any bug reports can be sent to hampusjojo@gmail.com for review.
+* See future bug fixes in future patch notes

 # Validation

 * HTML